meetapandit/stock_market_trends/README.md

 ### EDA
   - Performed EDA using Jupyter notebook to get stats about the sample dataset like column datatypes, distribution of values in each column, and identifying null values
-  - During this process I realized that due to stock split some data points were missing or had higher than normal range of values for the specific timeframe when the split took place
+  - During this process, I realized that due to stock split some data points were missing or had higher than normal range of values for the specific timeframe when the split took place

 ### Data Cleaning and Transformation
   - Each JSON format downloaded has metadata information at the beginning of the file which is removed during the data-cleaning process